PARKING RATES IN EFFECT BEGINNING APRIL 3, 2018

 The Porpoise Bay Government Wharf, a member of Small Craft Harbours, is located at 5770 Wharf Street, Sechelt BC (N 49 o 28.987 W 123 o 45.483) offers over 280 metres of berthage space consisting of three fingers extending from a header float.

-Porpoise Bay Government Wharf has shore power, a pump out, a grid and a boat launch for small vessels.
+Porpoise Bay Government Wharf has shore power, a pump out and a boat launch for small vessels.
 Washrooms, showers and laundry facilities are also available and are located at the Lighthouse Pub next door to the municipal parking lot which is adjacent to the pier.
 Soon there will be an electronically operated derrick.

 At our Harbour Office we have information on local attractions and events, local businesses and restaurants.
 In addition there are pamphlets on boating, marina and wildlife topics and maps of Sechelt, Sunshine Coast and local hiking trails and beach accesses.